The Return of the Living Dead: Filming

 Although the movie is set in Louisville, Kentucky, it was filmed in Burbank, Sylmar, and Downtown Los Angeles in California.
 The "Tarman" zombie is performed by actor and puppeteer Allan Trautman.

+Release

+The Return of the Living Dead was initially set to open in Los Angeles and New York in September 1985 before gradually expanding through October, but following positive test screenings, Orion Pictures became confident enough to give it a wide release on August 16.